 - Fireman

-Military assets that caught fire put these service members in danger of exposure as they worked to put out the blazes.
-The risk was especially high in the Navy, as the government mandated the use of asbestos on every ship.
+Military assets that caught fire put firefighters in danger of exposure as they worked to put out the blazes.
+The risk was especially high in the Navy.
+The government mandated the use of asbestos on every Navy ship for decades.

 Firefighters and 9/11 Asbestos Exposure

-The terrorist attacks on the World Trade Center in 2001 not only claimed the lives of nearly 3,000 innocent Americans — it also put first-responders like firefighters at risk of asbestos-related diseases.
+The terrorist attacks on the World Trade Center in 2001 not only claimed the lives of nearly 3,000 innocent Americans — they also put first responders like firefighters at risk of asbestos-related diseases.

 Firefighters and Mesothelioma: Reducing Risks